peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Returns:</b>

-True if this object and another object are equal; otherwise, false.
+ `true`  if this object and another object are equal; otherwise,  `false` .

 ### Equals

     public sealed bool Equals(
         PeterO.BigInteger other);

-Not documented yet.
+Returns whether this number's value is equal to another number's value.

 <b>Parameters:</b>